Axolotl Care Hub Axolotl Care Hub The Complete Guide

 When to Seek Emergency Help

-Act immediately if your axolotl shows any of these signs:
+Act promptly if your axolotl shows any of these signs:

 • Cannot right itself after several attempts